kaizencc/code-words-game/README.md

 **Home Page**

   - [x] Ability to create a room or join an existing one.
-  - [ ] Single Player Lobby where users without the required 4 players can join together to create their own room.
   - [x] Each roomname/username is checked for availability and profanity, with problematic instances returned as an "alert" to the user.

+**Single Player Lobby**

+  - [x] Functionality to enter lobby queue and be added to a room when the required 4 players are present.

 **Rules**